 Any cash disbursement is referred to as an expenditure.
 A capital expenditure results in the acquisition of a non-current asset, including any additional costs involved in preparing the asset for its intended use.
+Under the cost principle, all reasonable and necessary expenditures made in acquiring and preparing an asset for use (or sale, as in the case of inventory) should be recorded as the cost of an asset.
 Examples of various costs that may be incurred to prepare PPE for use are listed below.

 Capital Expenditures

 Land Building Equipment

-( Purchase price Purchase price Invoice cost
+Purchase price Purchase price Invoice cost

 Costs to Acquire PPE Commission to real Commission to real Transportation

-estate agent estate agent Insurance (during
+Costs to Acquire PPE estate agent estate agent Insurance (during

-l Legal fees Legal fees transportation)
+Legal fees Legal fees transportation)

-Costs to Pre- pare PPE for Use Costs of draining, clearing, and landscaping; demolition Assessments for streets and sewage system Repair and remodelling costs before use Payments to tenants for premature termination of lease Assembly Installation (including wages paid to company employees) Special floor foundations or supports Wiring Inspection Test run costs
+Costs of draining, Repair and Assembly

+clearing, and remodelling costs Installation

+landscaping; before use (including wages

+demolition Payments to tenants paid to company

+Costs to Pre- Assessments for for premature employees)

+pare PPE for < streets and termination of Special floor

+Use sewage system lease foundations or supports

+Wiring

+Inspection

+Test run costs